Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 I share this code again to demonstrate the power of a reusable approach to similar problems.
 You might come up with a completely different approach and that is perfectly okay.
 Keep in mind that there are many logic puzzles and a significant number of those puzzles are a grid of cells grouped into rows, cols, boxes, cages, etc. More generally,  _a significant number of those puzzles are a grid of cells organized into groups._ Whatever structure works for you, I invite you to look for opportunities to reuse the work you have already done.

 Unfortunately, this is where the similarities to Sudoku end!

-# Reducing the Problem Space

 There is a lot of great problem-space reduction possible in Takuzu and the best place to start is again with the puzzle description.

 >The objective is to fill the grid with 1s and 0s, constraints are :
 > - an equal number of 1s and 0s in each row and column